fieldmuseum/BIMu/README.md

 If no parameters are passed, the get() function defaults to retrieving 1 record at an offset of 0.

 This example returns 50 records at an offset of 200.
+If you don't include a search operator, a fuzzy, "contains" search will be done.

 ```
 $bimu->search(["DesSubjects_tab" => "My Subject"], ["irn", "NarTitle"]);